-By studying visual images, many focusing on faith cultures of the world, students will develop the ability to read visual texts with greater confidence, understanding, and skill.
-Students will respond to texts with learning logs and the creation of their own texts such as posters, graffiti art, logos, collages, line drawings, charcoal sketches and copper tile work.
-Students will examine religious themes in film, responding in written and visual form.
+By studying visual images and films students will develop the ability to read visual texts with greater confidence, understanding, and skill.
+Students will examine religious themes in what they view, responding in written and visual form.

 Prerequisite: Language Arts 10F